-Steam potatoes until tender (this takes 20-30 minutes).
-When cooked, turn off the heat, pour off the water from the pan below the steam pan, then sit the perforated pan on top of the empty, hot pan with the lid off to dry the potatoes.
+Steam or boil potatoes until tender (this takes 20-30 minutes).
+If steaming, turn off the heat, pour off the water from the pan below the steam pan, then sit the perforated pan on top of the empty, hot pan with the lid off to dry the potatoes.
 If it makes your life easier, you can steam the potatoes a couple of hours in advance as it would be fine roasting them once they’re cooled, so long as they haven’t been in the fridge.

-Preheat oven at 425ºF then pour the oil into a small, shallow roasting tin and heat it in the oven for 5 minutes.
+Preheat oven at 425F then pour the oil into a small, shallow roasting pan and heat it in the oven for 5 minutes.

-Tip the potatoes out onto a plate, and crush with a fork, but not too thoroughly.
+Tip the potatoes out onto a plate; crush with a fork, but not too thoroughly.
 You want some of them crumbling into small pieces, but mostly think of more-or-less halving, leaving rough edges, the better to crisp and brown in the oven.

 Remove to a serving bowl and sprinkle with vinegar and salt, then taste one of the potatoes – ultimate sacrifice – to see if you need to add more of either.